Aquagirl: Fictional character history

-Tula Marius

 Aquagirl (Tula, left) in her first appearance on the cover of Aquaman vol. 1 #33 (May 1967).
 Art by Nick Cardy.

 After losing her parents soon after her birth, Tula was found and adopted by one of the royal families of Atlantis.
 Given the title Princess of Poseidonis, Tula is schooled in Atlantean traditions and never leaves the royal palace until she meets Aqualad (Garth) at age fifteen.
 Tula sometimes helps Aqualad with missions during his time with the original Teen Titans, using the name Aquagirl.
 During Crisis on Infinite Earths (1985), Aquagirl is killed by the villain Chemo when she drowns in water that he has poisoned.

 In the 1996–1997 miniseries Tempest, a woman claiming to be Tula enters Garth's life.
 In truth, it is a doppelgänger created by the villainous Slizzath as part of a plan to siphon Garth's mystical energy for his purposes.
 Garth sees through the ruse, is able to defeat Slizzath and finally gain a sense of closure about Tula's death.
-It is also at this time that Garth adopts a new identity as "Tempest".Aquagirl is brought back to life by Brother Blood—along with Hawk and Dove, Phantasm, and Kole—to fight against the Titans.
+It is also at this time that Garth adopts a new identity as "Tempest".
+Aquagirl is brought back to life by Brother Blood—along with Hawk and Dove, Phantasm, and Kole—to combat the Titans.
 After being freed by Beast Boy and Raven, Kid Eternity is able to lay the deceased Titans back to rest.

 In the Blackest Night miniseries (2009–2010), Tula, Aquaman and Dolphin appear as a group of reanimated Black Lanterns who attack Tempest and Mera.
 Tula tears out Tempest's heart, killing him and bringing about his reanimation as a Black Lantern.
-Tula later appears to battle the Titans.
-However, her body is soon destroyed by a burst of white light emanating from Dawn Granger.
+Tula later appears to battle the Titans, but is destroyed by Dawn Granger.

 In September 2011, DC Comics relaunched of all of its monthly titles with its New 52 initiative, rebooting the DC Universe continuity.
 Tula is reimagined as the half-sister of Ocean Master (Orm Marius) via her father, Orvax Marius.
 Additionally, Tula is a former member of the Drift, an elite special faction in the Atlantean army.